All docs

 Advanced: manual install

 Agent flags: --server, --token, --allowed-roots, --config, --update-interval.
-Config file lives at ~/.config/filestor-agent/config.json (mode 0600).
+The config file lives at ~/.config/filestor-agent/config.json with mode 0600.